MaxJC0/MaxJC0/README.md

 **🎓 CS Student | ☁️ Part-time Cloud Developer | 🎮 Game Dev**

-I’m a CS student and part-time cloud developer who loves building things—from scalable backend systems to sleek websites, mobile apps, and indie games.
+I’m a CS student and part-time cloud developer who loves building things, from scalable backend systems to sleek websites, mobile apps, and indie games.
 Whether it’s deploying to the cloud or designing game mechanics, I enjoy solving problems and bringing ideas to life.
 Backend development is my happy place, but I’m always exploring new tech and creative side projects.
 I use GitLab for UNI and work so here is just my Personal Stuff :)

 #